LuxCoreRender/BlendLuxCore/readme.md

 #### From latest release (recommended)

-Find latest release of **BlendLuxCore Wheels** (https://github.com/LuxCoreRender/BlendLuxCore/releases) (caveat: do not get confused with plain BlendLuxCore)
+- Find latest release of **BlendLuxCore Wheels** (https://github.com/LuxCoreRender/BlendLuxCore/releases).
+Caveat: do not get confused with plain BlendLuxCore.
-From the release assets, download extension `BlendLuxCore*.zip` Open Blender and follow "Install from disk" procedure (https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html)
+- From the release assets, download extension `BlendLuxCore*.zip`
+- Open Blender and follow "Install from disk" procedure (https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html)

 Beforehand, you may want to uninstall previous version of BlendLuxCore: look in "Get Extensions" panel.